garden-io/garden/docs/examples/simple-project.md

 $ garden deploy
 ```

-To verify that everything is working, we can call the service at the `/hello-node` endpoint defined in `/services/node-service/app.js`:
+To verify that everything is working, we can call the service at the `/hello-node` ingress defined in `/services/node-service/app.js`:

 ```sh
 $ garden call node-service/hello-node